What are Scratching His Eyes?

 If you suspect allergies, there are a number of things you can do; however, you should still see your vet as a precaution to make sure that there are no other issues causing your dog’s red eyes and the need for him to scratch it.
 The veterinarian will examine your companion’s eye for ulcerations, signs of glaucoma, and conditions such as entropion.
 Once these possible causes, and others like conjunctivitis, are ruled out the vet will explore other reasons for the scratching, such as allergies.

 To prevent irritation of the eye leading to scratching, you can clean your dog’s bedding weekly to prevent build-up of pet dander and dust.
 If you wash your pet’s bedding, do so with a detergent free of dyes and perfumes.
-Use a hypoallergenic dog shampoo to bathe him weekly.
+Use a hypoallergenic dog shampoo to bathe him as needed.
 Be careful with the ingredients of dog shampoos – a shampoo that is certified organic is best.
 Often your vet will provide you with topical medications or antihistamines to prevent further flares.
+A buster collar can minimise rubbing and prevent secondary damage to the skin.
+Anti-histamines and other medicine may be prescribed by your vet.
+Ideally, determine what your vet is reacting to and minimise exposure where possible.

 Prevention of Scratching His Eyes

-An annual wellness check will include an eye examination and this can identify possible ocular diseases for treatment before they advance to a serious stage.
+An annual wellness check will include an eye examination (and a tear measurement test) and this can identify possible ocular diseases for treatment before they advance to a serious stage.

 Cost of Scratching His Eyes